AI Modernization for Federal Agencies

 Moreover, research and development form the cornerstone of FS’s stewardship efforts.
 Through our work on the Research Information Tracking Systems (RITS), we empower FS scientists and environmentalists to access, search, and track mission-critical information vital for informed decision-making and effective land management strategies.

 In addition to emergency response and research, our involvement extends to public outreach—a vital component of FS’s environmental mission.
-Through our delivery of the public facing websites for FS’s Chief Information Officer and various national forests and regions, we enable FS to engage with the public, provide access to recreational opportunities, and raise awareness about environmental initiatives.
+Through our delivery of the public-facing websites for FS’s Chief Information Officer and various national forests and regions, we enable FS to engage with the public, provide access to recreational opportunities, and raise awareness about environmental initiatives.
 This support not only fosters public support for the agency but also amplifies awareness of FS’s crucial role in environmental conservation.

-Why Government Agencies Must Prioritize Infrastructure Modernization
+Prioritize Infrastructure Modernization Now

 Digital modernization is considered a critical priority in today’s government IT systems.
 While progress is being made, there are still challenges that are being faced by the government to overcome this obstacle.
 According to a recent report by McKinsey, the US government will put more priority on digital modernization in five years’ time.